Improving psychological safety for better results

 - dismissing valid concerns

 - passing the buck – not taking responsibility

 - either/or thinking

 As a leader

 What changes can you make for your team and what demands can you make of your own bosses to create an atmosphere which is not toxic?
-With the international scandals it’s important to convey the message that your workplace is a safe place to be.
-It's not just about avoiding third-party liability.
-Today all leaders and managers must be on the look out and be able to recognise behaviours which threaten the integrity of the culture of your team.
+With the international scandals, it’s important to convey the message that your workplace is a safe place to be.
+It’s not just about avoiding third-party liability.
+Today all leaders and managers must be on the lookout and be able to recognise behaviours that threaten the integrity of the culture of your team.
 Understanding how to deal with that in a positive and constructive way is vital, not just for team spirit but for overall productivity.
 Encouraging an agreed code of conduct where all agree and decide guidelines for acceptable behaviour with clearly defined limits is a great step forward.
-Recognising "halo bias" towards key players who ma also contribute to a toxic environment.
+Recognising “halo bias” towards key players who may also contribute to a toxic environment.

 As a bystander

 Learn the critical steps to staging a bystander intervention when you see another person being targeted is now important to challenge and shift the norms of the culture in a team.
 Coaching team members to flag up when they witness something that is outside agreed acceptability, will help anchor a positive culture.
 Participate in role-playing exercises to gain practise dealing with difficult conversations and ask 3Plus for training support.
 It’s important to become an upstander.

 Bystanding is a form of collusion so change from a bystander to an upstander.

 Be able to create a constructive conversation, identify the problem, discuss the impact and find a solution.
 Being an exemplary role model is important and being seen to take fair but decisive action all makes a difference.
 Cultural and psychological safety is brought about by the behavioural changes of individuals.